kbity/bird2/readme.md

 Patch is bug fixes and minor features

 Minipatches are tiny updates.<br>
-assume all versions have an a, like v2.2.1a. a minipatch increments the letter, so a mimipached v2.2.1 is v2.2.1b, and adding a second would make v2.2.1c, etc
+assume all versions without the minipatch present have an a, like v2.2.1a. a minipatch increments the letter, so a mimipached v2.2.1 is v2.2.1b, and adding a second would make v2.2.1c, etc

 ex: 2.3.0b: